Here's everything you need to know about qualifying and applying for graduation, as well as participating in

 Applying for Graduation

-Students who wish to earn a Dietrich School degree or certificate must complete an application for graduation in the Office of Student Records, 140 Thackeray Hall.
-Please note that the Dietrich School of Arts and Sciences graduation application is not available online.
+Students who wish to earn a Dietrich School degree or certificate must complete a graduation application online through the Office of Student Records.
+Applications are available on this page (desktop users, look to the right of the page; mobile users, scroll to the bottom).
 When applying for graduation, please heed the following guidelines:

 - You must apply for graduation in the term preceding the one in which you expect to graduate.
 For example, if you plan to graduate in April, you must apply for graduation in early November.
 Check the Dietrich School calendar for graduation deadlines.
 You should also discuss your graduation plans with your advisor.

 - Your application will be reviewed by Student Records and you will be contacted by your Pitt e-mail account about any concerns or questions pertaining to your application.
 In order to graduate, any deficiency discovered during the review process should be corrected by the student before the end of the add/drop period in the student’s final term.

 - You should apply for graduation even if you do not have your final term course schedule finalized.
 You will be able to update your graduation application as you make changes to your schedule.

 - If you are earning a double degree, you must apply for graduation in each degree’s undergraduate school.
 If you are receiving a certificate from another school or unit (for example, a Western European Studies certificate from the University Center for International Studies) you must also apply for graduation in that school or unit.
 You also must abide by other schools’ and units’ respective graduation application procedures and deadlines.

-- If you are studying abroad during the term your graduation application is due, please fill out the application before you leave and we will hold it to be reviewed at the appropriate time.
+- If you are studying abroad during the term your graduation application is due, please submit a completed application before you leave and we will hold it to be reviewed at the appropriate time.